Guide collection

 What should the reader open next?

-For Body Types and Constitution Tendencies, keep nine constitution tendencies and mixed patterns in the note so the next page is tied to this topic rather than a generic browse path.
+For Body Types, keep nine constitution tendencies and mixed patterns in the note so the next page is tied to this topic rather than a generic browse path.
 A good next path is specific: open Balanced if the reader needs the nearest concept, Qi Deficiency if the question needs comparison, and Yang Deficiency if personal risk appears.
 The path is not a recommendation to act.
 It is a way to keep reading ordered, reduce confusion, and prevent one page from pretending to be a complete answer.
-Use this section to narrow the question, not to expand it into lifestyle advice.
+The local job for Body Types is comparison, source boundary, and a safer exit.

 BalancedQi DeficiencyYang Deficiency

-What should the reader check before leaving Body Types and Constitution Tendencies?
+What should the reader check before leaving Body Types?

-Before leaving Body Types and Constitution Tendencies, the useful checkpoint is the exact question, the local cue, the nearby comparison, and the safety boundary.
+Before leaving Body Types, the useful checkpoint is the exact question, the local cue, the nearby comparison, and the safety boundary.
 Here, that means turning the page into one plain note, then checking that note against Balanced.
 If the only memory is a broad idea such as "balance," "warming," "cooling," "Qi," "dampness," or "body type," the page has not been read closely enough.
 A useful note is more specific: what was noticed, when it appeared, which page it resembles, which source boundary applies, and what question remains.
 This checklist makes the article usable without pretending it can choose a personal routine.
-The reader's useful output is one bounded note about nine constitution tendencies, not a stronger claim.
+If nine constitution tendencies feels personal, write one question for qualified care before reading further.

 BalancedQi Deficiency